linkarzu/dotfiles-latest/neovim/nvim-lazyvim/README.md

   `~/github/dotfiles-latest/neovim/nvim-lazyvim/.markdownlint.yaml`
 - To each dir in which you want the settings to be applied, for example, I copied it to my `github/obsidian_main` and `github/linkarzu.github.io` dir.
-- I copied it to `~/github` but the changes were never applied, not sure why
+- Copy it to the working directory, you can see it with `:pwd`

 ## Fix Mason warnings